 Cliff Katz represents generic pharmaceutical companies in complex commercial litigation.
-He has extensive experience with Hatch-Waxman patent litigation, pharmaceutical pricing, federal and state false claims acts, consumer protection laws, class actions, breach of contract claims, fraud cases, and Medicaid and Medicare issues affecting the health care sector.
+His litigation practice includes pharmaceutical pricing, federal and state false claims acts, consumer protection laws, fraud, class actions, breach of contract, antitrust, and Hatch-Waxman patent litigation.
+In addition, he has extensive experience counseling pharmaceutical clients on transactions with partners, customers and vendors, Medicaid and Medicare issues as well as opioid related obligations and liabilities.